mkelly3/HubnGrub/README.md

 # Hub n'Grub

-Javascript is used by programmers across the world to create dynamic and interactive web content like applications and browsers.
-JavaScript is so popular that it's the most used programming language in the world, used as a client-side programming language by 97.0% of all websites

 This app allows users to experience an at home date event based off their choice of food and music.
-The user can input certain parameters including nutrition, serving size, time to cook, recipe steps and finally ingredients.
+The user can input certain parameters including choice of protein, vegetable and music genre.
 After the parameters have been chosen the user will be prompted with a recipes that fit the criteria.
-Once, the meal has been selected the user will be prompted to select their choice of music to set the mood for the meal time.
+The recipe presented will have a corresponding artist and song so that they can listen while they cook/eat.
+All recent searches will be saved in a recent searches tab so the user can quickly scroll through old recipes.

 The Webpage can easily access through this link[https://mkelly3.github.io/HubnGrub/]